affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.18 =
+* New: Added possibility to download system info as txt.
+* New: Added possibility to logs as txt.
+* New: Added a new logs table to store the logs.
+* New: Added a new tab in the preferences to show the logs.
+* Improvement: Added some logging for the Amazon updates.
+* Improvement: Added some more info to the system info.
+* Improvement: Refactored and cleaned up some functions.
+* Improvement: Added some more system info.
+* Improvement: Moved some template like system info and logs into a different location.
+* Improvement: Added UTM parameters to the link below the licenses.
+* Fix: Fixed the product tags creation in the admin in some cases.
+* Fix: Fixed the votes showing "0" on empty value.

 = 0.9.17 =
 * Improvement: readme.txt has been rewritten.
 * Improvement: Optimized the Amazon update worker for throttled API requests.